Details

 Tribeca Sailing provides bottled water for everyone on board.
 You’re welcome to bring other beverages for your sail and we do have cups for wine.
 We ask that you limit the amount of glass items, beer bottles and wine bottles are fine to bring on board.

 The Tara has bathroom facilities for limited use.
-We recommend using the public facilities in Brookfield Place prior to climbing on board.
+We recommend using the public facilities prior to climbing on board.

 Any bags, backpacks, or personal items can be stowed inside the cabin.
 Computers and delicate electronics should not be brought on board.
 Tribeca Sailing cannot assume responsibility for personal items stowed inside the cabin or anywhere on the vessel.
 All personal items brought on board are at your own risk.
 Tribeca Sailing is not responsible for any items that fall overboard.